-That is why we decided to list only those for now, and, if you need help with anything else, feel free to let us know about it in the comments section down below.
+That is why we decided to list only those for now, and if you need help with anything else, please let us know in the comments section below.

 With that out of the way, let us get right into it!